 Visual Arts Centre

-New art studio which opens to glazed sculpture courtyard for woodwork and stonework
+New art studio which opens to a glazed sculpture courtyard for woodwork and stonework

 New facility for the school with age-appropriate technical equipment

-- The west face of the Memorial Hall will be opened up with large doors leading onto the quadrangle
+- The west face of the Memorial Hall has been opened up with large french doors leading onto the quadrangle

 - Green wall with plantings that change with the seasons

-- Display boxes within the walls of the Resource Centre to provide changing displays of current areas of exploration – enticement and engagement of children as they move through the School
+- Display boxes within the walls of the Beryl Gregory Resource Centre to provide changing displays of current areas of exploration – enticement and engagement of children as they move through the school

 Environmentally Sustainable Design

 - North/south orientation of the building allows for ideal passive design approach to thermal control

 - Extensive glazing for natural light and ventilation